-DRAFT AMENDED ICT SECTOR CODE SERIES 000: FRAMEWORK FOR MEASURING BROAD-BASED BLACK ECONOMIC EMPOWERMENT
+AMENDED B-BBEE ICT SECTOR CODE SERIES AICT000: FRAMEWORK FOR MEASURING BROAD-BASED BLACK ECONOMIC EMPOWERMENT

-STATEMENT 000: GENERAL PRINCIPLES AND THE SCORECARD
+STATEMENT AICT000: GENERAL PRINCIPLES AND THE SCORECARD

-Issued under section 9 (5) of the Broad-Based Black Economic Empowerment Act of 2003 asamended by B-BBEE Act 46 of 2013
+Issued under section 9 (1) of the Broad-Based Black Economic Empowerment (B-BBEE) Act 53 of 2003 as amended.

-- 1. Objectives of this statement - 2.
-Key principles - 3.
-Application of the Draft Amended ICT Sector Code - 4.
-Eligibility as an Exempted Micro-Enterprise - 5.
-Eligibility as a Qualifying Small Enterprise - 6.
-Start-up enterprises - 7.
-The Elements of B-BBEE in terms of the Scorecard - 8.
-The Draft Amended ICT Sector Scorecard - 9.
-Enhanced recognition for certain categories of black people - 10.
-Framework for the Accreditation of BEE Verification Agencies - 11.
-Transitional period - 12.
-Adjustment of thresholds - 13.
-Amendments and Duration of the ICT Codes
+1. Objectives of this statement .
+2 Key principles 3.
+Application of the Amended B-BBEE ICT Sector Code .
+3 4.
+The Elements of B-BBEE in terms of the Scorecard .
+4 5.
+The Amended ICT Sector Scorecard .
+5 6.
+Enhanced recognition for certain categories of Black People .
+7 Framework for Reporting by Measured entities and B-BBEE Verification essionals 8.
+Adjustment of Thresholds .
+7 9 Amendments and Duration of the Amended B-BBEE ICT Sector Code .
+7

-- 1.1 Specify interpretative principles of B-BBEE: - 1.2 Specify the application of the Draft Amended ICT Sector Code and the basis for measurement under the ICT Codes; - 1.3 Specify the qualifying thresholds for businesses to qualify as Exempted Micro-Enterprises (EME) or Qualifying Small Enterprises (QSE); - 1.4 Specify the method of measuring start-up enterprises; - 1.5 Specify the elements of B-BBEE measurable under the Scorecard; - 1.6 Specify the Scorecard; - 1.7 Specify the basis for determining compliance by entities with the Draft Amended ICT Sector Code: - 1.8 Define the duration for the applicability of the Draft Amended ICT Sector Code.
+- 1.1 Specify interpretative principles of B-BBEE: - 1.2 Specify the application of the Amended B-BBEE ICT Sector Code and the basis for measurement under the Amended B-BBEE ICT Sector Code; - 1.3 Specify the qualifying thresholds for businesses to qualify as Exempted Micro-Enterprises (EME) or Qualifying Small Enterprises (QSE); - 1.4 Specify the method of measuring Start-up Enterprises; - 1.5 Specify the elements of B-BBEE measurable under the Scorecard; - 1.6 Specify the Scorecard; - 1.7 Specify the basis for determining compliance by entities with the Amended B-BBEE ICT Sector Code; - 1.8 Define the duration for the applicability of the Amended B-BBEE ICT Sector Code.